 - Make data in a column homogeneous - don't mix text, numeric, or date values within a column

 The following two images are examples of Excel files:

-The incorrect example shown above is an Excel worksheet that cannot be used with Logi DataHub v3.
-It violates many of the requirements previously outlined.
+The incorrect example shown above is an Excel worksheet that cannot be used with DataHub.
+It violates many of the requirements previously outline.

-And now the same data is shown above after being cleaned-up for use with Logi DataHub v3.
+And now the same data is shown above after being cleaned-up for use with DataHub.
 Let's examine each of the clean-up steps in more detail.

 For example, the rows containing the title and date from the worksheet shown earlier should be removed.

-Since Logi DataHub v3 is expecting raw data, any aggregated data in a column in the worksheet would be incorrectly considered raw data.
-So, the aggregated data should be removed before uploading it to Logi DataHub v3.
+Since DataHub is expecting raw data, any aggregated data in a column in the worksheet would be incorrectly considered raw data.
+So, the aggregated data should be removed before uploading it to DataHub.
 If you compare the two example Excel worksheets shown earlier, you'll notice that the invoice aggregations, as well as the Line Total column, have been removed during the clean-up process.

 Excel allows you to create multi-column headers where the text spans multiple columns (this is not shown in the example images).
 These should be reduced to a single-column header in the first row.
 It may require a change in naming conventions for the column header.

 For example, you may have 2015 and 2016 data broken into Revenue, Expense and Net columns.
 You may want to set the final column headers as 2015 Revenue, 2015 Expense, 2015 Net, 2016 Revenue, 2016 Expense, 2016 Net.
 A better choice might be to include a Year column and set the 2015/2016 data values and keep the Revenue, Expense, and Net columns.